 But There Were Some Issues with the Sampler Style T-shirt Quilt

-The quilting cotton they were used to using, did not stretch, at all.
-To resolve this problem, they applied a stiffing agent call iron- on backing or iron-on interfacing to the backside of the T-shirts to make them act the same as cotton.
+The quilting cotton quilt makers were used to using, did not stretch.
+At all.
+To resolve this problem, they applied a stiffing agent call iron-on backing or iron-on interfacing to the backside of the T-shirts to make them act the same as cotton.

 When iron on backing was used in a T-shirt quilt, the quilt was much stiffer than the original T-shirts.
 Although other methods of making T-shirt quilts became available, the standard sashed block style is still popular today because it is easy to make.
 The problem of stretchy fabric morphed to stiff quilts.